gjanders/SplunkVersionControl/README.md

 [SplunkVersionControlCloud github](https://github.com/gjanders/SplunkVersionControlCloud)

 ## Release Notes
+### 1.1.3
+password: syntax did not work if using a dynamic/REST based restore, now supported

 ### 1.1.2
 Found a bug that stops this running on Splunk 8 / python 3